 Attracted to the vast sound world for trumpet and organ, Ellie Lovegrove and Richard Moore decided to form a musical partnership as Illumina Duo in 2012.
-This recording is a culmination of five years' music-making in the rich aural landscape created by the fusion of the two instruments, which has included commissioning music from emerging British composers Paul Burke and Solfa Carlile.
+This recording is a culmination of six years' music-making in the rich aural landscape created by the fusion of the two instruments, which has included commissioning music from emerging composers Paul Burke, Solfa Carlile, Bernard Hughes, and Kit Downes.

 Ellie enjoys a freelance career in London, performing with a large variety of orchestras and small ensembles, for sessions, shows, and solo engagements.
 She has undertaken work with orchestras including the BBC Concert Orchestra, Academy of St Martin-in-the-Fields, BBC Scottish Symphony Orchestra and Britten Sinfonia, and on period instrument with the Orchestra of the Age of Enlightenment.
 As a chamber musician, she has performed for the London Handel Festival, and can be heard regularly with brass quintet Chaconne Brass in recitals and recordings.
 She also frequently performs for West End show 'Les Miserables', and with the Royal Shakespeare Company.
 In addition to Illumina Duo, solo engagements have included Shostakovich Concerto No. 1 at St John’s, Smith Square, and fanfares for Her Majesty Queen Elizabeth II.
 She has delivered masterclasses at Nanyang Academy of Fine Arts, Singapore, which also included contemporary music recitals.
 Ellie studied at the Royal College of Music, London, where she won the Brass Ensemble Prize and Brass Concerto Competition.
 Her professors included Paul Benniston and Michael Laird.